SphereGroup/np-hammer/README.md

 # np-hammer
 C library for quick solving hard graph problems.
 ## Idea
-The goal of this repository is to provide a C library for solving NPH and NCP graph problems as quickly as possible in terms of constant.
+The goal of this repository is to provide a C library for solving NPH and NPC graph problems as quickly as possible in terms of constant.
 ## Architecture
 Graphs will be represented as adjecency matrixes.
 Algorithms will be implemented as sets of instructions of VM that will provide fast operations on adjacency matrix's rows.